(2-minute read)

 Jasher 23:34b-40

-And Abraham rebuked him and said to him, “The Lord rebuke you, O Satan, begone from us for we go by the commands of God.”
+Abraham said to Satan, “The Lord rebuke you, Satan!
+Leave us!
+We are following the commands of God.”

 D: 16 | Their destination is near